zammad/zammad-org/src/en/get-started/installation/package.md

 method or consider using
 [Zammad's cloud service](https://zammad.com/en/pricing){target=_blank}.

-To follow the installation steps below, you might need to install additional tools like curl, gnupg and others.
+To follow the installation steps below, tools like curl, gnupg and others are required.
+If they are not present on your system, install them:

-::::details Required Tools
 :::tabs key:distros

 === Ubuntu